pengjiz/pengjiz.com/content/en/backend-dev-thoughts.md

 I do not like them.

 The third thing is on extensions.
 The extensions of Flask are mostly lightweight.
-That is good for me in most cases, but sometimes I feel very jealous of those full-featured Django extensions.
-For example, as we all know Django has a builtin `admin` module, which is very well designed, while the [Flask-Admin] seems not very usable to me.
+That is good for me in most cases, but sometimes I feel jealous of those full-featured Django extensions.
+For example, as we all know Django has a builtin `admin` module, which is well designed, while the [Flask-Admin] seems not usable to me.

-## API Design
+## API design

 In short, the lesson I learned was to use GraphQL if possible.
 It makes the frontend part much easier, and even if you hate your frontend partner, it does